ElhamBidarigh/helpdesk-ticketing-system/README.md

 # Helpdesk Ticketing System

-A full-stack, production-style support ticketing system — built to demonstrate enterprise-ready full-stack engineering: REST API design, relational database schema design with query optimization, JWT authentication, role-based authorization, and containerized deployment.
+A full-stack, production-style support ticketing system, built to demonstrate enterprise-ready full-stack engineering: REST API design, relational database schema design with query optimization, JWT authentication, role-based authorization, and containerized deployment.

 ## Why This Project

-Built directly on my background as a Senior Technical Support Engineer (LevelUp) — where I handled high-volume ticket queues daily.
+Built directly on my background as a Senior Technical Support Engineer (LevelUp) - where I handled high-volume ticket queues daily.
 This project rebuilds that domain from the engineering side: designing the system that powers ticket triage, assignment, and resolution.

 ## Tech Stack